crisdc88/H10-EMPLOYEE-TRACKER/README.md

 >To run this application on your local machine follow these steps:
 >1.
 Clone project from github.
 >2.
+Copy sql statements found in ct_DB.sql and run the statements on your mySQL application.
+>3.
 Open the terminal and go to the project's path
->3. run npm install
+>4. run npm install
->4. run node questions.js
+>5. run node questions.js
->5.
+>6.
 Choose Options

 ## Deployed Link